IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

-# trace-dispatcher: Towards an efficient and simple logging solution for Cardano
+# trace-dispatcher: Towards an efficient and simple logging solution

 The current iohk-monitoring-framework should be replaced with something simpler.
 The current framework shall be replaced, because it consumes too much resources, and as such too much influences the system it is monitoring.
 As well the API should be simplified.
-And finally we are happy if we can offer a powerful and flexible solution for DevOps.
+And finally we are happy if we can offer a powerful and flexible solution for DevOps and Stakeholders.

 We call everything that shall be logged or monitored a __Message__ in this context, and are aware that this message can carry a payload, so it is not just a String.
-We say a __Trace__,  when we refer to the incoming side of a stream of messages.
-A __Trace__ receives messages, when the traceWith function gets called.
-We say a __Tracer__, when we refer to the outgoing side of a stream of messages.
-A __Tracer__ is doing something effect-full with the messages of some trace.
-So a Tracer is a backend that not only produces effects but also is always the end of the data flow.
-So you always have a trace as data source, which is then plumbed via transformers to one ore more tracers.
+We say __TraceIn__, when we refer to the incoming side of a stream of messages while we say __TraceOut__ when we refer to the outgoing side.
+The traceWith function is called on a TraceIn.
+A TraceOut is doing something effect-full with the messages.
+So a TraceOut is a backend that not only produces effects but also is always the end of the data flow.
+We say __Trace__ for a stream of messages, that originates at some TraceIn, is then plumbed via transformers and ends in one or more TraceOuts.

 ## General Interface